MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/tutorial-revoscaler-data-import-transform.md

 + On Windows, go to \Program Files\Microsoft\R Client\R_SERVER\bin\x64 and double-click **Rgui.exe**.
 + On Linux, at the command prompt, type **Revo64**.

-The command prompt for a R is `>`.
+The command prompt for R is `>`.
 You can hand-type case-sensitive R commands, or copy-paste multi-line commands at the console command prompt.
 The R interpreter can queue up multiple commands and run them sequentially.

 ### How to locate built-in data